mthjn/Magento-CSS-Slidy/README.md

 + Display slider as a block in CMS pages
     {{block type="CSSSlidy_Slider/render"}}

+If you cannot save config setting (Error 404) Log out and in again and flush Magento cache.

 ###Function

 **All images in media/cssslidy/slider will be automatically added into slider**